morganthomas/winning-arguments/winning-arguments.md

 ## Rules and laws

-We have previously concluded that games always have rules.
+I have previously concluded that games always have rules.
 However, we have not discussed at any length what rules are.
 Understanding rules is quite central to understanding games, and to understanding the principles of winning arguments.
 To understand rules, it is also helpful to compare the meaning of the word "rule" with the meaning of the word "law."
 Since the terms are close in meaning, comparing and contrasting the meanings of the terms is informative about both.
 Therefore we will embark on a unified analysis of rules and laws.

 There are many different laws and sets of laws of varying kinds, degrees, and scopes of importance and validity.
 Examples of laws (or at any rate things that people call laws) include: the [laws and regulations](https://en.wikipedia.org/wiki/Primary_and_secondary_legislation) of each [state](https://en.wikipedia.org/wiki/State_(polity)), [region](https://en.wikipedia.org/wiki/Administrative_division), [municipality](https://en.wikipedia.org/wiki/Municipality), and so forth; religious systems of law such as [sharia law](https://en.wikipedia.org/wiki/Sharia), the [Ten Commandments](https://en.wikipedia.org/wiki/Ten_Commandments) and [Talmudic law](https://en.wikipedia.org/wiki/Orthodox_Judaism); the laws of [physics](https://en.wikipedia.org/wiki/Physics), [chemistry](https://en.wikipedia.org/wiki/Chemistry), [biology](https://en.wikipedia.org/wiki/Biology), [statistics](https://en.wikipedia.org/wiki/Statistics), [logic](https://en.wikipedia.org/wiki/Logic), and [mathematics](https://en.wikipedia.org/wiki/Mathematics), and other fields of study which have produced laws; satirical laws like [Murphy's law](https://en.wikipedia.org/wiki/Murphy's_law) and [Godwin's law](https://en.wikipedia.org/wiki/Godwin's_law); sociological laws like [Duverger's law](https://en.wikipedia.org/wiki/Duverger's_law); mystical laws like the [law of attraction](https://en.wikipedia.org/wiki/Law_of_attraction_(New_Thought)) and the [Law of One](http://www.lawofone.info/synopsis.php); and so forth.